Beechcraft 1900

-The Beechcraft 1900 is a U.S made twin-engine turboprop regional airliner manufactured by Beechcraft.
+The Beechcraft 1900 is an American twin-engine turboprop regional airliner manufactured by Beechcraft.
 It is also used as a freight aircraft and corporate transport, and by several governmental and military organizations.
 With customers favoring larger regional jets, then-owner Raytheon ended production in October 2002.

 Developed from the Beechcraft Super King Air, the aircraft was designed to carry passengers in all weather conditions from airports with relatively short runways.
 It is capable of flying in excess of 600 mi, although few operators use its full-fuel range.
-In terms of the number of aircraft built and its continued use by many passenger airlines and other users, it is one of the most popular 19-passenger airliners in history.